General Eligibility Information

 Extra Benefits and Boosters

 A student-athlete may not receive any extra benefits.
 Receipt of an award, benefit or expense allowance not authorized by NCAA legislation will render you ineligible for competition.
-The NCAA defines an "extra benefit" as any special arrangement by a UC Davis employee or a representative of UC Davis' athletics interest ("booster") to provide a student-athlete (or a student-athlete's relative or friend) a benefit that is not generally available to other UC Davis students or their relatives or friends or to a segment of the student-body determined on a basis unrelated to athletics ability.
+The NCAA defines an "extra benefit" as any special arrangement by a UC Davis employee or a representative of UC Davis' athletics interest ("booster") to provide a student-athlete (or a student-athlete's family member or friends) a benefit that is not generally available to other UC Davis students, their family members or friends or to a segment of the student-body determined on a basis unrelated to athletics ability.

 A UC Davis employee or UC Davis booster MAY NOT provide you with extra benefits or services, including but not limited to: